bangonkali/mapper/README.md

    1. https://github.com/lukasbach/react-complex-tree
 1. use orama for searching the data hierarchy
    1. https://docs.orama.com/open-source/
-1. allow user to add images to the gallery
+1. allow user to add images to the mapper gallery
-   1. allow user to edit the annotations images in the gallery
+   1. allow user to edit the annotations images in the mapper gallery
    1. allow media pipe object detection to add annotations to images
 1. editor quality of life
    1. allow object snapping